-The National Student Survey is coming in February 2015!
+The National Student Survey is now open!

 The survey is open to students on the final year of an undergraduate course lasting more than one year.